nixworks/public/news/2010/07/21/index.md

 ##### Mexico
 ### [Mexico states that it has the support of Bolivia, Cuba, Ecuador, Ghana, Guatemala, the Federated States of Micronesia, Panama, Senegal, Turkey, and Uruguay in pursuing its case against Arizona's immigration law. ](/news/2010/07/21/mexico-states-that-it-has-the-support-of-bolivia-cuba-ecuador-ghana-guatemala-the-federated-states-of-micronesia-panama-senegal-turk.md)
-_Context: Arizona, Bolivia, Cuba, Ecuador, Federated States of Micronesia, Ghana, Guatemala, Mexico, Panama, Senegal, Turkey, Uruguay, immigration law_
+_Context: Arizona, Bolivia, Cuba, Ecuador, Federated States of Micronesia, Ghana, Guatemala, Mexico, Panama, Senegal, Turkish, Uruguay, immigration law_

 ##### Hillary Clinton
 ### [Hillary Clinton, the United States Secretary of State, announces that the United States will impose further sanctions against North Korea as a result of the sinking of the South Korean warship ROKS "Cheonan". ](/news/2010/07/21/hillary-clinton-the-united-states-secretary-of-state-announces-that-the-united-states-will-impose-further-sanctions-against-north-korea-as.md)